ThomasBurleson/angularjs-Quizzler/README.md

 ### Working In-Progress

-NOTE: Run of unit tests and launch of Karma should be considered in-complete and **in-progress**
+NOTE: Launching of Jasmine unit tests and execution of Karma should be considered in-complete and are currently **in-progress**!

 ---